haiyangxc/SIAKE/README.md

 ### The unauthenticated key exchange is based on that in Supersingular Isogeny Key Encapsulation software
 https://github.com/microsoft/PQCrypto-SIKE

-We use parameter SIKEp751 from SIKE, a third round candidate of NIST post-quantum cryptography standardization.
+We use parameter SIKEp751 from SIKE(https://sike.org/), a third round candidate of NIST post-quantum cryptography standardization.